sysmulch/docs/docs/moodle-installation-cloud-server.md

 ## System Requirements
 A dedicated server or a virtual private server
-- running only Ubuntu (version 20.04 or 22.04) and no other applications
+- running Ubuntu (version 20.04 or 22.04) and no other applications
 - with a RAM of at least 1 GB to get a basic Moodle site up and running (see Next Steps at the end of this guide for RAM recommendations)

 ## Before You Begin